lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 : The time at which the OCSP response was signed.

 <aside markdown="block">
-Note: In many cases the value of thisUpdate and producedAt will be the same.
+Note: The values of thisUpdate, nextUpdate, and producedAt are set as described in {{Section 2.5 of RFC6960}}, and in many cases the value of thisUpdate and producedAt are the same.
 </aside>

 For the purposes of this profile, ASN.1-encoded GeneralizedTime